OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ## Testing Symmetric Cryptography (MSTG-CRYPTO-1)

-### Overview

-This test case focuses on hardcoded symmetric cryptography as the only method of encryption.
-The following checks should be performed:

-- identify all instances of symmetric cryptography
-- for each identified instance verify if there are any hardcoded symmetric keys
-- verify if hardcoded symmetric cryptography is not used as the only method of encryption

 ### Static Analysis

 Identify all the instances of symmetric key encryption in code and look for any mechanism which loads or provides a symmetric key.
 You can look for: